JimWhiting91/genotype_plot/README.md

 ## Outputs
 The function returns a list where elements correspond to different parts of the plots.
 As a standard, all plots return a `positions` and `genotypes` element which correspond to the main genotype figure (genotypes) and the genome position labels (positions).

-If `cluster==TRUE`, the function also returns `dendrogram` and `dendro_labels`, which correspond to a dendrogram of the clustered haplotypes and the tip labels, respectively.
+If `cluster=TRUE`, the function also returns `dendrogram` and `dendro_labels`, which correspond to a dendrogram of the clustered haplotypes and the tip labels, respectively.

 Each element is a ggplot object that can be modified as an individual object in order for the user to modify any aspect of the plot as they wish.